genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 Endpoint is an external IP address/UDP port of the remote system which is used to establish VPN connection.

 3. Create WireGuard interfaces.
-To create WireGuard interface on FreeBSD, you need to run wireguard-go program.
+To create WireGuard interface on FreeBSD, you need to run userspace wireguard-go program.
-Then you can assign IP address on the interfaces, add routes to remote network through the interfaces and have the interface read the WireGuard configuration file.
+Once an interface was created, you can assign IP address on the interface, add routes to remote network through the interface and apply WireGuard configuration to the interface.
 [vpnr1]
 ```
 wireguard-go wg0